TopGuru777/cryptoverse-react-firebase/README.md

 # Cryptoverse

 ## Description
 #### A Web app which shows Trending Cryptos and Top 100 Coins Chart.
+It have features like User authentication, wishlist, particular coin chart pattern.

 ## Live Project
 https://cryptoverse-steel.vercel.app/